jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 ### 90D Owner-builder exemption
 (1) A person who is an owner-builder in relation to restricted building work may carry out that restricted building work without being supervised by a licensed building practitioner.
+(1A) Subsection (1) does not apply to building work in connection with a non-consented small stand-alone dwelling.
 (2) Subsection (1) does not apply if the restricted building work in question is low-risk building work under a low-risk building consent, simple residential building work under a simple residential building consent, or commercial building work under a commercial building consent.

 ### Subpart 5 — Code compliance certificates, certificates of acceptance, and compliance schedules